ethanp/Notes/Compilers Notes.md

 #### Theoretical Vocabulary terms

+* **Decision problem** --- yes-or-no question on an infinite set of inputs
 * **Undecidable problem** --- a *decision problem* for which it is known to be *impossible* to construct a *single algorithm* that *always* leads to a *correct* yes-or-no answer
-* **Decision problem** --- yes-or-no question on an infinite set of inputs
-* **The Halting Problem** --- given an arbitrary program and an arbitrary finite input, decide whether the program will ever terminate or not; a single algorithm running on a Turing machine to decide such a question necessarily cannot exist, thus this question is *undecidable* for Turing machines.
+* **The Halting Problem** --- given an arbitrary program and arbitrary finite input, decide whether (or not) the program will ever terminate
+    * **Result** --- a single algorithm running on a Turing machine to decide this question necessarily cannot exist, thus it is *undecidable* (for Turing machines)
-* The *problem* of generating the *optimal* target program from the source code is *undecidable* in general
+* **The problem of generating the *optimal* target program from the source code** --- also *undecidable* in general (I find that surprising)

 ## Introduction

 ### The Very Beginning

-1. A **compiler** turns *source code* into an executable *program* which can *afterwards* be used to input data is turned into output data
+1. A **compiler** turns *source code* into an executable *program* which can *afterwards* be used to transform input data into output data
 2. An **interpreter** uses the source code *itself* to turn input data into output data
 3. Since the *compiler* generally produces *machine-language* that can be